How to start an email (with examples)

 • No greeting at all

 We recommend avoiding the use of “To Whom It May Concern” and “Dear Sir or Madam”.
 These are two examples of overly impersonal greetings, that show the recipient you’re not sure who you’re contacting.
-If you can’t find the recipients name, always do some research and at least try get their job title.
+If you can’t find the recipient’s name, always do some research and at least try to get their job title.
 For example, “Dear Head of Marketing” would be better than “Dear Mister”.

-Opening lines you should avoid:
+Opening lines you should avoid

-Here’s a list of opening lines you should avoid:
+List of opening lines you should avoid:

 • I know you’re busy but…